dijasila/GPAW/doc/tutorials/defects/defects.rst

 the atoms and of the electrons, reflecting the growth conditions of the sample.

 Within periodic boundary conditions, the quantity `E[X^q] - E_0` is obtained by constructing supercells of the pristine unit cell, and then calculating the difference in total energies of the supercells with and without the defect.
 In the limit of an infinitely large supercell, the dilute limit of a single, isolated defect should be achieved.
 In practice however, a variety of finite size effects can lead to slow convergence with supercell size [#Lany]_.
 In the case of nonzero charge states, the electrostatic interaction between the periodically-repeated array of defects leads to particularly slow convergence.
-In this tutorial, we apply the method proposed by Freysoldt, Neugebauer and Van de Walle (FNV) [#FNV]_ to correct for this effect in a bulk system, namely the triply-charged gallium vacancy in GaAs.
+In this tutorial, we apply the method proposed by Freysoldt, Neugebauer and Van de Walle (FNV) [#FNV]_ to correct for this effect in a bulk system, namely the triply-charged gallium vacancy in GaAs, as well as in a 2D system.

 Theoretical background: The FNV scheme